mibwurrepo/Microbial-bioinformatics-introductory-course-Material-2018/03-MAW-PII.md

 library(dplyr) # data handling
 ```

-The data for tutorial is stored as *.rds file in the R project folder.
+The data for tutorial is stored as *.rds file in the R project `phyobjects` folder.

 We will use the filtered phyloseq object from **Set-up and Pre-processing** section.

 ```r
 ps1 <- readRDS("./phyobjects/ps1.rds")

 # use print option to see the data saved as phyloseq object.